Pioneer Chicken

-Pioneer Chicken (or Pioneer Take Out, as it is officially named) is an American fried chicken restaurant chain which was founded in Echo Park, Los Angeles in 1961 by H. R. Kaufman.
+The Pioneer Chicken Take Out Corporation, doing business as Pioneer Chicken, is an American fried chicken restaurant chain which was founded in Echo Park, Los Angeles in 1961 by H. R. Kaufman.
+During the 1970s, several locations operated in Honolulu on the island of Oahu, Hawaii.
 When Kaufman sold the chain in 1987, there were 270 restaurants operated by 220 franchisees.
+In 1993, Pioneer Chicken was taken over by AFC Enterprises, the parent company of Popeyes.
+Almost all Pioneer Chicken locations were then converted to Popeyes.
+The franchisees of two locations resisted the change, retaining the Pioneer Chicken branding: Los Angeles and Bell Gardens, California.

-During the 1970s, several locations operated in Honolulu on the island of Oahu, Hawaii.
-As of 2021, there are only two locations remaining, one in the Boyle Heights district of Los Angeles and the other in Bell Gardens, California, both unrelated former franchises.
+History

 Origins

 It was named after Pioneer Market, a now-defunct small chain of supermarkets in Los Angeles.
-The original location in Echo Park was located next to the 1980s-era Pioneer Market (the original 1932 market was razed in the 1980s due to the Sylmar earthquake) at Echo Park Avenue and Sunset Boulevard, which was replaced by a Walgreens Pharmacy in 2004.
+The original location in Echo Park was located next to the Pioneer Market (the original 1932 market was razed in the 1980s due to the Sylmar earthquake) at Echo Park Avenue and Sunset Boulevard, which was replaced by a Walgreens Pharmacy in 2004.
 Due to considerable redevelopment activity in the neighborhood, the original Pioneer Chicken location was shut down in March 2009 and replaced by a Little Caesar's Pizza the following year.
 During the 1980s, Los Angeles Lakers announcer Chick Hearn and former football player O. J. Simpson advertised for the restaurant.

-Pioneer Chicken was remembered for its bright orange deep fried chicken (pictured right), menu option of gizzards and livers as appetizers, and Pioneer Pete, the company mascot and protagonist in comic books that were provided with their kid's meals.
+Pioneer Chicken is remembered for its bright orange deep fried chicken, menu option of gizzards and livers as appetizers, and Pioneer Pete, the company mascot and protagonist in comic books that were provided with their kid's meals.